 In order to be considered for reimbursement funding, applicants must meet the requirements of the program as specified in regulations promulgated by the Library Board of Rhode Island and OLIS.
 These regulations include library requirements, project requirements, application procedures, allowable costs, and contractor requirements.
 When a project application meets these requirements, funding approval is requested from the Director of the Department of Administration.

 More information: Program Regulations

 The Public Library Construction Reimbursement Program of the Office of Library and Information Services is an integral part of the state library agency’s efforts to expand and improve library services.
 In its capacity as the state library agency, OLIS becomes involved with a construction project from its initial stages, and sees it through project completion.
-An OLIS Library Program Specialist assists a library with project development and the application process to facilitate compliance with program regulations.
+An OLIS staff member assists a library with project development and the application process to facilitate compliance with program regulations.

 A formal agreement for reimbursement is not signed by OLIS and the library until all project plans and specifications have been reviewed and approved, all funding is in place, and the project is ready to go out to bid.
 The reimbursement amount is specified in the construction reimbursement agreement.

 The project is monitored throughout construction, and field notes and financial reports are provided to the state's Central Business Office for the final project audit, which determines the actual reimbursement payments and payment schedule.

 The construction agreement specifies the maximum amount the state will reimburse, plus the interest incurred if the library or municipality borrows the state's share of the project cost.
 If a project runs over budget, the library or municipality must fund the additional expense; if the project comes in under budget, the reimbursement will be adjusted accordingly, as determined by the audit.